Basis-Theory/docs/source/includes/_exchange_templates.md

 # Exchange Templates

-Exchange templates give you the ability to pre-configure custom integrations to securely process and associate your tokens.
+Exchange templates give you the ability to pre-configure custom integrations to securely process, enrich, and associate your tokens.

 ## Exchange Template Types